How to Determine Pickleball Paddle Grip Size

 4 3/4″3/4″

-Once you have found the right grip size, it’s important to adjust your grip as necessary.
+Adjusting your grip as necessary is important once you have found the right grip size.
 The right grip size should allow you to comfortably hold the paddle without adjusting your hand position frequently.
 If you have to adjust your grip during play, the grip may be too small or too big.

 Pickleball Paddle Grip Size Chart